axiros/docutools/docs/features/lp/index.md

 # Literate Programming :srcref:fn=src/lcdoc/mkdocs/lp/__init__.py,t=

-The ["LP"](https://en.wikipedia.org/wiki/Literate_programming) feature of `docutools` allows to embed executable **code** within markdown sources and insert into the rendering result the **evaluated** output, before html build time.
+The ["LP"](https://en.wikipedia.org/wiki/Literate_programming) feature of `docutools` allows

+- to embed executable parametrizable **code** within markdown sources and
+- insert into the rendering result the **evaluated** output, before html build time, including possibly javascript helper libraries and code plus styles.

 This is done through a plugin, with an `on_markdown` hook, i.e. before html is generated.

 ## Motivation

-This plugin is heavily inspired by emacs' [org-babel](https://orgmode.org/worg/org-contrib/babel/).
+The lp mkdocs plugin is heavily inspired by emacs' [org-babel](https://orgmode.org/worg/org-contrib/babel/).

 The main benefit of LP is to keep documentation in sync with the system you are documenting.